Ag Literacy Coalition and Festivals

 Over 21,900 Students Learn at Ag Awareness Festivals

-The first fall festival was held in 1996 at the UNL's Agricultural Research and Development Center (ARDC) near Mead, Nebraska.
+The first fall festival was held in 1996 at the UNL's Agricultural Research and Development Center (ARDC) near Mead, Nebraska (now known as the Eastern Nebraska Research and Extension Center).
 The one-day event served as a pilot project for 200 Omaha Public School sixth-graders.
 It has since grown to four days annually and up to 950 fourth-grade students attend, primarily from Douglas, Sarpy and Saunders Counties.
 Over 15,000 students attended the fall festival from 1996-2016.

 In an effort to reach more urban youth, a spring festival was added in 2001 at the Lancaster County Event Center in Lincoln.
 This festival is primarily for Lancaster County youth.
 It, too, started as a one-day festival and has grown to two days.
 Over 6,500 students have attended the spring festival.